Lower Limb Ulcers

 - Neuropathic ulcers are painless ulcers over areas of abnormal pressure, often secondary to joint deformity in diabetics

 - Arterial ulcers are found at distal sites, often with well-defined borders and other evidence of arterial insufficiency

 A venous ulcer is caused by venous insufficiency.
 They often appear shallow with irregular borders and a granulating base, characteristically located over the medial malleolus.
 Venous leg ulcers are the most common type of leg ulcer; they are prone to infection and can present with associated cellulitis,

 Their pathophysiology is poorly understood.
-It is thought that valvular incompetence or venous outflow obstruction leads to impaired venous return, with the resultant venous hypertension causing the “trapping” of white blood cells in capillaries.
-These cells subsequently become activated, with the release of inflammatory mediators leading to resultant tissue injury, poor healing, and necrosis.
+It is thought that valvular incompetence or venous outflow obstruction leads to impaired venous return, with the resultant venous hypertension causing the “trapping” of white blood cells in capillaries and the formation of a fibrin cuff around the vessel hindering oxygen transportation into the tissue.
+The white blood cells subsequently become activated, with the release of inflammatory mediators leading to resultant tissue injury, poor healing, and necrosis.

 The risk factors for developing a venous ulcer include:

 - Pre-existing venous incompetence or history of venous thromboembolism